gabrieltanchen/gabrieltanchen.github.io/about.md

 permalink: /about/
 ---

 Hi!
-My name is Gabriel Tan-Chen, and I am a software developer at the Centre for International Governance Innovation.
+My name is Gabriel Tan-Chen.
+I am a software developer at the Centre for International Governance Innovation.

 I have a love affair with problem solving, so it was only a matter of time before I started programming.
 I live my life not by a code, but by code, often obsessing over a project day and night until it is finished.
 Languages through which I manipulate transistors include C, C++, Javascript, and Python.